BurdetteLamar/webri/README.md

 Opening web page https://github.com/BurdetteLamar/webri/blob/main/README.md.
 ```

-When no such class/module name is found, offers to list all class/module names:
+When no such singleton method name is found, offers to list all singleton method names:

 ```
 $ webri ::nosuch